Being part of the community

 YHA Members and guests can also get involved in community environmental projects around New Zealand.
 You’ll gain local knowledge, immerse yourself in a unique environment and enjoy meeting volunteers from around the world.

-Here’s a taste of just some of our current community projects:
+Here’s a taste of just some of our community projects (past and present):

 Green Footprint Project

 With the increase of world-wide greenhouse gas emissions through increased travel and energy usage, the Green Footprint Project has been established to help you reduce some of the impacts you are making on your travels.
 Find out more about this project by clicking here.

 Matakohe-Limestone Island, situated in Whangarei Harbour, comprises 37 hectares and is home to both kiwi and tuatara.
 YHA staff and members have assisted in the regeneration of the island by taking part in activities such as planting native trees and removing introduced species.

 Located at the top end of Lake Wakatipu, Pigeon Island is home to many of New Zealand’s native species and one of the region’s few podocarp-hardwood forests.
 It is also in close proximity to some of the country’s great walks.
 To protect this special forest, the Wakatipu Island Reforestation Trust has involved both community members and YHA Queenstown staff and guests in planting more native species on the island.